Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 * Press **Shift + Space** to pick up a book instead of reading it, directly picking up instead of reading it first could break a few quest scripts (*Book Pickup*)

+* I Forgot to bind any key for Spellstrike so please set it yourself through the script settings.
+  Allows the player and NPCs to combine weapon and spell attacks together (*Spellstrike*)
 * Press **Left-Alt** to parry (*N'Garde*)
 ---